Welcome to The Platinum Board

 Scott Dochterman, college football staff writer: Big Ten officials were tepid about a streaming-only option because of the risk of alienating fans like it did when BTN launched in 2007.
 Those administrators grew more comfortable with streaming potential throughout the late spring and early summer.

 The NFL debuts a weekly package on Amazon Prime beginning this fall; Apple TV streams an exclusive MLB game on Friday nights and MLS inked a 10-year deal with Apple TV beginning in 2023.
 Other college leagues have streaming options as part of its media-rights arrangement but not an exclusive package.
-Amazon Prime long was considered the favorite to pick up the Big Ten's streaming rights, but Apple TV rejoined the negotiation following the USC/UCLA expansion announcement on June 30.
+Amazon Prime long was considered the favorite to pick up the Big Ten's streaming rights, but Apple TV rejoined the negotiation following the USC/UCLAbia expansion announcement on June 30.
 NBC's Peacock also could become a stand-alone streaming option if the linear network wins a Big Ten package.

 How could viewing windows play out?